 - To make the caramel layer put the sugar into a large saucepan set over medium heat and cook until melted and caramelised to a deep golden brown.
 Meanwhile, put the butter, cream and honey into a small saucepan and bring to a boil.
-When the sugar has caramelised, pour in the hot cream mixture in two batches, stirring vigorously until combined, then continue to cook for three minutes or until the caramel reaches 125°C (257°F) on a kitchen thermometer.
+When the sugar has caramelised, pour in the hot cream mixture in 2 batches, stirring vigorously until combined, then continue to cook for 3 mins or until the caramel reaches 125°C on a kitchen thermometer.
 Remove the pan from the heat and add the peanuts, mixing briefly.
 Immediately pour the caramel onto the shortbread layer and use a spatula to level out.
-Leave to cool for at least 4 hours.
+Leave to cool for at least 4 hrs.

 - Once cooled, melt the chocolate and peanut butter in a heatproof bowl set over a pan of just simmering water until melted and smooth, add the oil and mix together.
 Pour the chocolate mixture over the caramel layer, smooth the top and sprinkle over a few chopped peanuts.
 Chill in the fridge until set, before cutting into 14 bars.